masolimano/maneage/README-hacking.md

       sure that first the file with a suffix is deleted, then the core random file (note that when working in parallel on powerful systems, in the time between deleting two files of a single `rm` command, many things can happen!).
-When using this template, you can put the definition of `shm-template` in
+When using Maneage, you can put the definition of `shm-maneage` in `reproduce/analysis/make/initialize.mk` to be
-      `reproduce/analysis/make/initialize.mk` to be usable in all the different Makefiles of your analysis, and you won't need the three lines above it. **Finally, BE RESPONSIBLE:** after you are finished, be sure to clean up any possibly remaining files (due to crashes in the processing while you are working), otherwise your RAM may fill up very fast.
-You can do it easily with a command like this on your
-      command-line: `rm -f /dev/shm/$(whoami)-*`.
+      usable in all the different Makefiles of your analysis, and you won't need the three lines above it. **Finally, BE RESPONSIBLE:** after you are finished, be sure to clean up any possibly remaining files (due to crashes in the processing while you are working), otherwise your RAM may fill up very fast.
+You can do it easily with a command like this on your command-line: `rm -f /dev/shm/$(whoami)-*`.

  - **Software tarballs and raw inputs**: It is critically important to